Pump track

-A pump track is a circuit of rollers, banked turns and features designed to be ridden completely by riders "pumping"—generating momentum by up and down body movements, instead of pedaling or pushing.
-It was originally designed for the mountain bike and BMX scene, and now, due to concrete constructions, is also used by skateboard, and accessible to wheelchairs.
+A pump track is a purpose-built track for cycling.
+It has a circuit of rollers, banked turns and features designed to be ridden completely by riders "pumping"—generating momentum by up and down body movements, instead of pedaling or pushing.
+It was originally designed for the mountain bike and BMX scene, and now, due to concrete and/or asphalt constructions, is also used for skateboarding, and accessible to wheelchairs.
 Pump tracks are relatively simple to use and cheap to construct, and cater to a wide variety of rider skill levels.

 History

-Skateparks experienced a huge boom in the late 1990s and early 2000s.
-However, most of them were designed to be used by experienced or professional riders, and thus resulted in many injuries.
-Many communities looked for a better, more accessible solution.
+Skateparks experienced a boom in the late 1990s and early 2000s.
+However, most of them were designed to be used by experienced or professional riders, and thus resulted in some injuries.
 The first new era pump track in the United States was built in 2004 at The Fix Bike Shop in Boulder, Colorado, by professional downhill bicyclist Steve Wentz.

 Track design

 Most pump tracks link a series of rollers to steeply bermed corners that bring the riders back around.
-They used to be built mostly out of dirt; recently companies have started to use concrete or asphalt.
+At first they were built mostly out of dirt, and later concrete or asphalt.
 Paved pump tracks also have the advantage that they can be ridden by skateboarders, in-line skaters, and foot-powered scooters.
-The size can vary from 50m2 to over 8000m2.
+The size can vary from 50 m^{2} to over 8000 m^{2}.